 Where To Stay In San Pedro, Lake Atitlan

-I highly recommend staying in San Pedro for your hike.
+Though there are many amazing places to stay in Lake Atitlan, I highly recommend staying in San Pedro for your hike.
 It is a popular backpacker town filled with tour agencies and also one of the closest towns to Indian Nose.
 Here are some of our favorite accommodations:

 Best Hostel/Resort In San Pedro – Sababa Resort

 Sababa Resort is probably the best accommodation in San Pedro.
 A newly-opened property, Sababa Resort has shared dormitory-style rooms as well as private luxurious private rooms.
 The best feature of the hotel is definitely the gorgeous swimming pool that faces the lake.